Large-scale data extraction from the UNOS organ donor documents: Background

 \subsection{The focus of the preliminary study}

 The collection of 1 million PDF attachments represents a substantial volume of data, totaling approximately 10 terabytes in size.
-Given that the data consisting of individual medical records and health information, , it is required to process the data within a HIPAA-compliant environment. .
+Given that the data consisting of individual medical records and health information, it is required to process the data within a HIPAA-compliant environment.
 This makes this problem formidable in terms of computing resources and organizational effort required to perform the tasks described in this paper.
 We are currently using the new HIPAA-compliant HPC cluster at the University of Arizona called \href{https://soteria.arizona.edu/}{Soteria}.

 In this phase we focused on data in native-born (``pure'') PDFs.
 While PDF files are primarily designed for storing and presenting textual and graphical content, they can also include binary data such as images, audio, video, and other non-textual elements.
-In other words, PDF is a flexible container format.
+In other words, PDF is a flexible container file format.

 This distinction is important because handling documents stored as images requires additional processing, including Optical Character Recognition (OCR).
-Moreover, many images are captured by smartphones' cameras, and are subject to perspective distortion, which requires application of Machine Vision techniques.
-We have developed relevant techniques over past few years, but building a complete set of software tool kits capable of processing the entire UNOS dataset has not been completed, due to lack of sufficient funding.
+Moreover, many images are captured by smartphones' cameras, and are subject to perspective distortion, which requires application of computer vision techniques.
+We have developed relevant techniques over the past few years, but building a complete set of software tool kits capable of processing the entire OPTN dataset has not been completed because of lack of sufficient funding.